Harbour Development Sites

 The Sovereign Harbour Supplementary Planning Document (SPD) identified this site to be ideal for a marina-side public open space.
 It was agreed that this would be funded by the construction of eight high quality homes, for which planning consent has been granted.

 The plan requires that 50% of the site, the land closest to the marina, will be paved and landscaped for public use.
 A condition of the consent is that the public open space must be completed before two thirds of the homes are sold.

-The development, which is due for completion in 2017 will be known as "Port Moresby Place".
+The development, which is due for completion in late 2017, is named "Port Moresby Place".